Co-vengers/Indian_constitution_chatbot/README.md

 4. Optionally, delete any conversation entry.

 ## License

-This project is for educational purposes only.
+_No license.
+This project is not licensed for public or commercial use._